Less is more: New Joint Commission Standards Review

 Healthcare workers suffering from burnout have reported symptoms such as

-These symptoms transfer to patients, community and society, and the healthcare system.
+These symptoms transfer to patients, the community, and society, while consistently degrading the quality of care in any given healthcare system.

-Patients suffer from less interaction time with healthcare workers, lower quality of and delays in receiving care and diagnoses, and medical errors.
+Patients suffer from less interaction time with healthcare workers, which means lower quality of care and delays in receiving treatment and diagnoses.

 These impacts became more noticeable with the COVID-19 pandemic as the illness shined a light on and emphasized these dark effects and parts of the health system that need to be corrected.